Tung912k7/GoogleForms/README.md

 1- Enter your **chrome driver** path. <br>
 2- Add your target *google form* **link** <br>

-[!]**Note**: *This Attack Only Works If ViewScore Option is Available.
+**Note**: *This Attack Only Works If ViewScore Option is Available.
 This Attack is Usefull for One Time Response Exams For Extracting Answers.*

 # Expansion :heart:
 **Developed With ♥️ By Ashkan Ebtekari**